edwindus/attentionspan/content/posts/prince/cloudbusting.md

 ![Stippled the address on the flightcase adds to the storytelling](backdrop-004.jpg)
 ![And the final result ... (fake) Yellow Cloud Guitar](backdrop-005.jpg)

-... finally Prince performing _The Ride_ in 1993 with a real yellow Cloud
+Finally ... a video of Prince performing a steady live version of _The Ride_ in 1993 on (obviously) one of the genuine Cloud Guitars.
+Turn up that volume LOUD and let this magic pierce your soul!

 {{< youtube-enhanced id="Xy8FN9QOKa4" start="95" title="The Ride" >}}